Errytagedesign/communitypro/README.md

 ### Key Features <a name="key-features"></a>

 - Add index.html file.
+- Add about.html file.
 - Add style.css file.
+- Add index.js file.
 - Add Linters.
 - Add Header to the index.html file.
 - Add Hero section to the index.html file.
 - Add global styling variables to style.html file.
-- Add Work section to the index.html file.
-- Add About me section to the index.html file.
+- Add Programs section to the index.html file.
 - Add more styles to the styles.css file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>